Thomas Mensah (lawyer): Career

 From 1 October 1996, he was a member of the newly founded International Maritime Tribunal in Hamburg.
 When the court began its work, he was elected its first president for the period from 1996 to 1999, after which he remained a judge at the court until 2005.

 He was appointed by Bangladesh in the maritime boundary delimitation dispute between Bangladesh and Myanmar in the Bay of Bengal.

 In 2013, he was awarded the International Maritime Prize for 2012 from the IMO Council.
 He was a president of the IMO and defended the country in a number of lawsuits at the International Court on the Law of the Sea (ITLOS), the most notable one being the boundary proceedings between Ghana and Cote d'Ivoire.
 He was an expedient judge who represented Ghana in the "ARA Libertad" against Argentina.
 He has to his credit several publications in the field of public international law, law of the sea, maritime law and international environmental law.

-Mensah was the President of a five-member tribunal in the Permanent Court of Arbitration that ruled on the case filed by the Philippines against China, which concerns the disputed territories in the South China Sea, particularly the validity of the nine-dash line claim of China.
+Mensah was the President of a five-member UNCLOS ANNEX VII arbitration tribunal that ruled on the case filed by the Philippines against China, which concerns the disputed territories in the South China Sea, particularly the validity of the nine-dash line claim of China.